NuclearPhysicsWorkshops/FRIB-TASummerSchoolQuantumComputing/README.md

 ## Detailed lecture plan

-Lectures are 50 minutes and there is a small break of 10 minutes between each lecture.
+The duration of each lecture is approximately 45-50 minutes and there is a small break of 10-15 minutes between each lecture.
 Longer breaks at 1030am-11am and 3pm-330pm.
-In-person attendance is the main teaching modus, but lectures will be broadcasted via zoom.
-The lectures will also be recorded and we will offer breakout sessions via zoom for the hands-on sessions.
+In-person attendance is the main teaching modus, but lectures and hands-on sessions will be broadcasted via zoom for those who cannot attend in person.
+The zoom link will be sent to those who have expressed that they cannot attend in person.
+The lectures will also be recorded.

 ### Teachers
 - AB = Alexei Bazavov